Posts by Mark Graham

 18 December 2017 0

 I’m happy to report on a new co-authored paper that I have out.
 The piece asks what difference changing connectivity has made for East African firms.
 The piece emerges from a multi-year study on Development and Broadband Internet Access in East Africa that evolved into the current ‘Geonet‘ project.
-Foster, C., Graham, M., Mann, L., Waema, T., and… Read More »
+Foster, C., Graham, M., Mann, L., Waema, T., and… Read More: Digital Control in Value Chains: Challenges of Connectivity for East… »

 The shape of work to come